Our Lady of Medjugorje: Initial events

-On 24 June 1981 around 6:30 pm, fifteen-year-old Ivanka Ivanković and her friend, a sixteen-year-old, Mirjana Dragičević, were on a walk to talk and have a smoke.
-Ivanka was startled to notice the shimmering silhouette of a woman bathed in a brilliant light on nearby Mount Podbrdo.
-She immediately said, “Mirjana, look, it’s Gospa!”
-(Our Lady) She brought this to Marijana's attention, but Marija scoffed at the idea and they continued on their way.
-They then met Milka Pavlovic, 13, who asked them to help bring in the sheep, so the three returned to the nearby hill, where all three saw the apparition.
-They were then joined by their friend Vicka Ivanković, 17, who saw the Gospa and was so frightened, she ran down the hill.
-Driven by curiosity, she returned with Ivan Dragičević, 16, and Ivan Ivankovic, 20 who were picking apples.
-Ivan Dragičević was so frightened that he dropped his apples and bolted.
-Later they said they all saw the same apparition.
-"The Medjugorje visions began only days after Orthodox Serbs commemorated the 40th anniversary of mass killings of Serbs by the Ustaše at Šurmanci during the Second World War."
+On 24 June 1981 around 6:30 pm, the 15 year-old Ivanka Ivanković, and her 16 year-old friend Mirjana Dragičević, were on a walk to talk and have a smoke.
+According to Ivanka, she noticed the shimmering silhouette of a woman bathed in a brilliant light on nearby Mount Podbrdo, saying "Mirjana, look, it's Gospa!"
+(Our Lady) to Mirjana.
+Mirjana scoffed at the idea, and they continued to walk.
+The pair met Milka Pavlovic, 13, who asked them to help bring in the sheep, and the three returned to the nearby hill, where they all reportedly saw the apparition.
+They were then joined by their friend Vicka Ivanković, 17, who also reportedly saw the apparition and ran down the hill in fright.
+Vicka later returned with Ivan Dragičević, 16, and Ivan Ivankovic, 20, who were picking apples; Ivan Dragičević was so frightened that he dropped his apples and ran.
+Later, they said they all saw the same apparition.
+As noted by author T.K.
+Rousseau, "the Medjugorje visions began only days after Orthodox Serbs commemorated the 40th anniversary of mass killings of Serbs by the Ustaše at Šurmanci during the Second World War."

-The next day Ivanka Ivankovic, Mirjana Dragicevic, Vicka Ivankovic, and Ivan Dragicevic returned to the site.
+The following day, Ivanka, Mirjana, Vicka, and Ivan Dragičević returned to the site.
 Ivan Ivankovic did not accompany them.
-As Milka Pavlovic's mother kept her home to help in the garden, Vicka Ivankovic brought along Milka's sister, Marija Pavlovic, and ten-year-old Jakov Colo.
+As Milka Pavlovic's mother kept her home to help in the garden, Vicka Ivankovic brought along Milka's sister, Marija Pavlovic, and 10 year-old Jakov Colo.
 Milka experienced no further apparitions.

-The six seers told the Franciscan friar Father Jozo Zovko, who was the parish priest at St. James Church in Medjugorje, that they had seen the Virgin Mary (Gospa).
-He was initially skeptical.
-He noticed that the seers became agitated if anyone hinted that were lying and he was taken by the fact that their physical descriptions of the Gospa were consistent with each other.
-According to Randall Sullivan, they described her as "...a young woman about twenty years old, they said, with blue eyes, black hair, and a crown of stars around Her head; She wore a white veil and bluish-grey robe.
+The six seers told Franciscan friar Father Jozo Zovko, who was the parish priest at St. James Church in Medjugorje, that they had seen the Virgin Mary (Gospa).
+Zovko was initially skeptical; he noticed that the seers became agitated if anyone hinted that they were lying, and that their physical descriptions of the Gospa were consistent with each other.
+According to Randall Sullivan, they described her as "a young woman about twenty years old, they said, with blue eyes, black hair, and a crown of stars around Her head; She wore a white veil and bluish-grey robe.
 Each of the children said they had not been able to see the Virgin's feet, described Her as hovering just above the ground on a white cloud, and said she spoke in a singing voice."

-In early July, pastor Jozo Zovko rejected his initial skepticism and embraced the apparitions.
+In early July, Zovko abandoned his initial skepticism and embraced the apparitions.
+Yugoslav officials condemned the reports as "clerical-nationalist" conspiracy on the part of Croat extremists.
+Bishop Žanić supported both the seers and the local Franciscans in their support of the apparitions and against the local Communist authorities who tried to prosecute them.
+He informed the Pope about the events in September 1981.